Steep Slope Accidents

 Sometimes a vehicle rolls over on a steep slope.
 In such cases, we may investigate whether you have a defective design or crashworthiness claim against the car manufacturer.
 You may be able to recover damages from a manufacturer under a theory of strict liability or negligence if you can show that the car was defective, such that it rolled over on a steep slope.

 Sometimes a steep slope accident is the fault of road design.
 For example, if there is no guardrail for a steep road down a hillside, one slight shift to the side could result in a car rolling off a cliff.
-If the road is designed or maintained improperly, and it is a private road, you may be able to hold the owner of the road responsible in a premises liability lawsuit by establishing actual or constructive knowledge of the defective nature of the grade.
+If the road is designed or maintained improperly, and it is a private road, your attorney may be able to hold the owner of the road responsible in a premises liability lawsuit by establishing actual or constructive knowledge of the defective nature of the grade.
 However, in other cases, the road is public, and you may need to hold a public entity responsible for your injuries.

 You only have six months from the date of an accident to file a timely governmental claim.
 A public entity that owns or controls a steep road is liable for a dangerous condition if the injury was legally caused by the dangerous condition, the condition created a reasonably foreseeable risk of the sort of injury that was suffered, and it was created by a negligent or wrongful act by an employee within the scope of their employment with the public entity, or the public entity had actual or constructive notice of the dangerous condition long enough before the injury to take measures against the dangerous defect.